Romeo and Juliet

 The Two Gentlemen of Verona

 One of Shakespeare's earliest and lesser-known comedies was played to comedic perfection by the Bards' Junior division in November, 2013.
 The fickle Proteus is in love with Julia, who loves him back - but then changes his mind and falls in love with his best friend's fiance.
 Jesters, fools and outlaws round out the hilarious cast.
-Directed by Laura Coulter.
+Directed by Laura Heider.

 Set in a dystopian Steampunk universe, King Lear explored a world of madness and violence, hope and loyalty, vengeance and forgiveness.
 The bastard Edmund's schemes to seize Lear's throne through Lear's heartless daughters are ultimately thwarted by the selfless love of his brother Edgar.
-Directed by Laura Coulter.
+Directed by Laura Heider.

 All's Well That Ends Well